 The thesis should be between 30-70 pages long.
 (Most physics theses are less than 50 pages.)
 It should be written in the style of a journal article with a title, abstract, introduction, discussion of methods, discussion of results, a conclusion, and acknowledgements.
 The student should cite all related and prior work and include a list of references in a bibliography at the end of the thesis.
 Special attention should be given to writing the title, abstract, opening paragraphs of the introduction, and the conclusions since these are what most people read first and read most carefully.
 In particular, it is important for the student to identify and to state clearly in the abstract and in the conclusions what the student did and in what ways the results of the thesis are new, significant, or interesting to physicists.
 The ideal audience for the thesis is Duke physics seniors, so the student should write his or her thesis so that most of it can be understood by this peer group.

-Examples of recent Duke physics abstracts and these can be found here and a student should look at several of these theses at an early stage, to get an idea of the style of writing and how a thesis is organized.
+You should look at several of our past theses.
+They will give you an idea of the style of writing and how a thesis is organized.